glexey/vim_html_paste/README.md

 **Step 1**: Add the following code to your .vimrc:

     command! -range=% ClipHtml :call ConvertToClipHtml(<line1>, <line2>)
     function!
 ConvertToClipHtml(line1, line2)
         " Remember current colorscheme, then switch to the one with the " light background
         let l:prev_color = g:colors_name
         colorscheme emacs " viable options are: automation, bw, c, emacs, tolerable " Convert to HTML and copy to clipboard let g:html_font = "Courier New"
         let g:html_start_line = min([a:line1, a:line2])
         let g:html_end_line = max([a:line1, a:line2])
         runtime syntax/2html.vim
         normal gg"+yG
         " Close the buffer and clean up bdelete!
         unlet g:html_start_line
         unlet g:html_end_line
         unlet g:html_font
         " restore the original colorscheme
         exec "colorscheme " . l:prev_color
     endfunc

 This function automates the 2html.vim call: generates HTML for the selected text in a new temporary buffer, copies contents to the system clipboard as text, and closes the temporary buffer.
-Before generating HTML the color scheme is switched to light-backroung one, and after the task is complete, restores the original color scheme.
+Before generating HTML the color scheme is switched to light-backroung one, and after the task is complete, original color scheme is restored.
 You can also add a shortcut key to call the above function on the current selection.
 My personal choice is Shift-C (in visual mode only):

     vnoremap C :ClipHtml<CR>

 **Step 2**: Copy clip2html.exe executable to your hard drive and create a shortcut for it either on Windows Desktop or in Windows start menu (in any other location hotkeys won't work).